Q:

 1. sample handling and preservation

-2. Carl Fischer Reagent Selection and Configuration
+2. From what I've seen, Carl Fischer Reagent Selection and Configuration

-1. Anhydrous property of reagent The Karl Fischer reagent must be dry, and any excess moisture will cause the reagent to fail.
-Before use, ensure that the reagent packaging is well sealed to avoid moisture absorption.
+The Karl Fischer reagent must be dry, and any excess moisture will result in the reagent to fail.
+Additionally Before consumption, ensure that the reagent packaging is well sealed to prevent moisture absorption.
+Makes sense, right?.
+In my experience, Preparation of reagents

 3. Instrument Calibration and Maintenance

-1. Instrument calibration Before each test, the instrument should be calibrated with a standard water solution.
-The concentration of the standard moisture solution should be selected according to the moisture content of the sample to ensure that the test results are within the linear range of the instrument.
+Before each test, the instrument should be calibrated with a standard aquatic environments solution.
+But The levels of the standard moisture solution should be selected according to the moisture content of the sample to ensure that the test results are within the linear range of the instrument.
+For example Cleaning of Titration Cell

-2. Cleaning of Titration Cell The titration cell is the core component of the Karl Fischer moisture meter.
-Before use, ensure that the titration cell is clean and free of impurities.
-After each use, the titration cell should be thoroughly cleaned to avoid residual reagents or samples to interfere with subsequent testing.
+The titration cell is the core component of the Karl Fischer moisture meter.
+You know what I mean?.
+In particular Before consumption, ensure that the titration cell is clean and free of impurities.
+After each consumption, the titration cell should be thoroughly cleaned to prevent residual reagents or samples to interfere with subsequent testing.
+And Periodic maintenance of instruments

-3. Periodic maintenance of instruments The Karl Fischer moisture meter should be regularly maintained, including changing reagents, cleaning the titration cell, checking the circuit, etc. Regular calibration and maintenance can extend the life of the instrument and ensure the accuracy of the test results.
+The Karl Fischer moisture meter should be regularly maintained, including changing reagents, cleaning the titration cell, checking the circuit, etc. Regular calibration and maintenance is able to extend the life of the instrument and ensure the accuracy of the test results.

 4. titration process considerations